meain/evil-textobj-tree-sitter/README.md

 You can install `evil-textobj-tree-sitter` from melpa.
 Here is how you would do it using `use-package`:

-> Will be available as soon as https://github.com/melpa/melpa/pull/7698 is merged

 ``` emacs-lisp
 (use-package evil-textobj-tree-sitter :ensure t)
 ```